LEXUGE/poincare/src/notes/quantum-mechanics/main.typ

 not pretend I do in order _not_ to create an illusion.*

 What I hope to achieve is to have a somewhat logical formulation of the theory and point out _some_ mathematical subtleties that I have been told or seen.
-So the notes is like _"caution! but we don't have tool to meaningfully deal with so we will proceed nevertheless"_ style.
+Specifically, my criterion for rigor is:
+1. Statements and theorems should be proven in finite-dimensional vector spaces.
+2. We neglect some analytical problems like Dirac delta "function", provided we have intuition and analogue developed from finite-dimensional counterparts.
+3. However, any algebraic picture should be made as much clear as possible.
+We should clearly define the algebraic structure and objects that we are manipulating.

 However, I shall come back later to fill out mathematical details in the long run (hope I do).

+/*
 = Mathematical Formulation & Postulates
 There are few main goals on mathematics:
 - Define the symbol $dagger$ on different objects#footnote[This is a heavily "overriden" operator and sadly not a lot of books talk about